FEES INVOLVED IN BUYING PROPERTY IN BULGARIA

 The maximum fee charged by the Notary is very approximately £1,285.

 If you would like to see some of the properties we currently have for sale in Bulgaria please click this button.
 If you tell us what type of property you are looking for, we can make sure to take you to see properties you are likely to be interested in buying.
-The properties shown on this website are just a small selection of the properties we have for sale. so don't hesitate to tell us what type of property you are looking for.
+The properties shown on this website are just a small selection of the properties we have for sale.
+We don't always manage to update our website, so don't hesitate to tell us what type of property you are looking for.